Looking for warm spring break destinations in North America? Pack your flip-flops and bathing suits for these locations!

 2. Puerto Rico and surrounding islands

-From stunning cliffs to world class surfing and salsa dancing, Puerto Rico is a cultural hub in the middle of the Caribbean that doesn’t require a passport to reach.
+From stunning cliffs to world class surfing and salsa dancing, Puerto Rico is a cultural hub in the middle of the Caribbean that doesn’t require a passport for Americans to reach.

 3. New Orleans, Louisiana

 Mardi Gras may be over by the time spring break rolls around, but the party never stops in New Orleans.

 It rivals Las Vegas as a top destination for bachelor and bachelorette parties but boasts a southern charm unique to the area.